petrakol/blockxpand-icp/README.md

    can test deployments without exposing a seed phrase.
 6. When you update any canister API, run `cargo build --target wasm32-unknown-unknown --features export_candid -p aggregator_canister` and copy the output to `candid/aggregator.did`.
    CI runs this command via `deploy.sh` so the file stays in sync automatically.

+## Web UI

+A minimalistic interface lives in `frontend/`.
+Run `scripts/build_frontend.sh` to produce `frontend/dist/index.html` with your aggregator canister ID injected (the script uses `CANISTER_ID` or `dfx canister id aggregator`).
+Open the generated file in a browser.
+Use the **Connect Wallet** button to authenticate with Internet Identity, then view your current holdings.
+Claimable tokens appear in a table alongside their source DEX and a summary of totals per token.
+Clicking **Claim Rewards** triggers `claim_all_rewards`, refreshes the holdings and displays success or error messages in the status area at the bottom of the page.

 ## Further reading